 Yokozuna Ring Entrance Ceremony

-Yokozuna enter the ring dressed in Keshomawashi (ceremonial aprons)
+Yokozuna enters the ring dressed in Keshomawashi (ceremonial aprons)

 The last bout of the day